 In Kobe, you can see the autumn leaves from the mountain on the ropeway.
 The panoramic view of the autumn leaves in front of you during the aerial walk of 1,460m in height and 330m in height is fascinating.
 At the summit station, you'll find Japan's largest herb garden, from which you can see the impressive panorama.

-Best time to see autumn leaves: early November to early December
+・Best time to see autumn leaves: Early November to early December

 7. (Nara) Nara Park: Enjoy Autumn Leaves in Japan with Deer!

 Nara Park (aka Deer Park), which is built on a vast land of 511 ha, is a place like the face of Nara where rich nature remains.
 The red leaves are beautiful, but the golden ginkgo trees behind the Great Buddha are well worth seeing.
-The combination with the deer, which have been regarded as a messenger of the gods since ancient times, is a space where you can feel the autumnal mood that is deeply mysterious.
+The combination with the deer, which have been regarded as a messenger of the gods since ancient times, makes for a space where you can feel an autumnal mood that is deeply mysterious.
 The colorful trees reflected in the Daibutsu Pond are also spectacular.

-Best time to see autumn leaves: late October to early December
+・Best time to see autumn leaves: Late October to early December

 8. (Wakayama) Momijidani Garden: Autumn at its most beautiful